 CO2 is a principal greenhouse gas that is increasing in the atmosphere at an unprecedented rate due to human activity, causing global climate change.
-It is predicted to continue to rise further and result in a perilous temperature increase of up to 4°C by the year 2100, but the relationship between concentrations of CO2 (pCO2) and temperature – the so-called climate sensitivity – is still not well understood.
+It is predicted to continue to rise further and result in a perilous temperature increase of up to 4°C by the year 2100, but the relationship between concentrations of CO2 and temperature – the so-called climate sensitivity – is still not well understood.

-This 4-year research project aims to reduce these uncertainties, by studying selected intervals of the Cenozoic era (the last 66 million years), which will serve as ‘climate change analogues’ for the future.
+Existing long-term CO2 records and climate models still lack the resolution to precisely constrain the role of CO2 in climate change, severely impeding our ability to project the consequences of future CO2 rise.This research project aims to reduce these uncertainties, by studying selected intervals of the Cenozoic era (the last 66 million years), which will serve as ‘climate change analogues’ for the future.

 Stomata are pores on plant leaf surfaces, through which gas exchange takes place, i.e. CO2 is acquired for photosynthesis and water vapour and oxygen are lost by diffusion.
 An inverse relationship exists between the density of stomata and CO2, due to plants aiming to preserve water by reducing the density of stomata when CO2 is abundantly available.
 The inverse relationship can consequently be employed to reconstruct CO2 concentrations in the past, using fossil leaves – this is called the stomatal proxy.
 In addition to tracking rising CO2 levels, decreases in stomatal densites suppress the plant transpiration stream, potentially with major implications for Earth’s hydrological cycle.
 Therefore, CO2 has a unique dual role in global climate change.